wholroyd/unirest-net/README.md

-# Unirest for .Net
+# Unirest for .NET Core

 Unirest is a set of lightweight HTTP libraries available in multiple languages.

-This is a port of the official .NET library to .NET Core, which will allow it to work in ASP.NET 5 (DNX) environment.
+This is a port of the official .NET library to .NET Core, which will allow it to work in ASP.NET 5 (DNX) environment and eventually the full .NET stack for Windows and Mono.

 ## Installing
 Is easy as pie.
 Kidding.
-It's as easy as downloading from [NuGet](https://nuget.org/packages/Unirest-Net/1.0.0-beta).
+It's as easy as downloading from [NuGet](https://nuget.org/packages/Unirest-Netcore/1.0.0-beta) (This link is bad, working on it).

 ## Creating Request
 So you're probably wondering how using Unirest makes creating requests in .NET easier, here is a basic POST request that will explain everything: